arielmmoreira/six-degrees/README.md

 When we find the target, this while loop will backtrack to show us all the connections.

 # Example
+Just an example to illustrate what happens inside the code.
+This is a simplification!

 source = 'Tom Hanks' id = 158
 target = 'Kevin Bacon' id = 102